Jan van Krimpen

 The essay, which is the first English publication of Van Krimpen’s response to Stanley Morison’s famous essay is somewhat ‘stiff’ as one expects from Van Krimpen.
 It does, however, seem to me rather less starchy than usual.
 Whether this is down to the translation by John Friedrichs, I can’t say, but it is certainly a better, much easier read than several other Van Krimpen essays I own and it is certainly an interesting and valuable addition to the small selection of texts by this most famous typographer and type designer.

-Click here to see more of the edition on the Greenboathouse Press website, where copies may still be available.
+Click here to see more of the edition on the Greenboathouse Press website.

 © Entire site copyright Chestnut Press 2017